penguinsquad78/LED-lightshows/README.md

 The code was all done by me.

-If you watched my video, Light Party Circuits, you're probably looking for [Simple Show].
+If you watched my video, Light Party Circuits, you're probably looking for [Simple Show](Simple show).